armory/docs/content/en/docs/armory-admin/kubernetes-account-add.md

     * More specific permissions in your cluster (this is not covered in the scope of this document)
 * It is preferable to create a distinct kubeconfig file for each Spinnaker Cloud Provider Kubernetes account; each of these kubeconfigs should have **one** cluster, **one** user, and **one** context referencing the cluster and user.
 Its default context should reference the single context

-## Prerequisites
+## Prerequisites for adding a Kubernetes Service Account

 This document assumes the following:

 * Your Spinnaker is up and running
-* Your Spinnaker was installed and configured via Operator or Halyard
+* Your Spinnaker was installed and configured via the Operator or Halyard
+* If Spinnaker was installed with the Operator, you have access to the `SpinnakerService` manifest and have the kubeconfig for the Spinnaker cluster.
+* If Spinnaker was installed with Halyard, you have access to your current halconfig, and a way to operate `hal` against it.
-* You have a valid kubeconfig that currently has Cluster Admin access to your target Kubernetes cluster, and you have `kubectl` and are able to use it to interact with your target Kubernetes cluster.
+* You have a valid kubeconfig that currently has Cluster Admin access to your target Kubernetes cluster so you can create the relevant Kubernetes entities (`service account`, `role`, and `rolebinding`) in the target cluster; you have `kubectl` and are able to use it to interact with your target Kubernetes cluster.

 The first several steps of this document will take place on a system that has `kubectl` and the kubeconfig.

+## Workflow for adding a Kubernetes Service Account

+* Create the namespace in which the Service Account will live (if it does not yet exist)
+* Create the service account in the Service Account namespace
+* If granting cluster admin (`cluster-admin`), a `clusterrolebinding` attaching the `cluster-admin` ClusterRole to the service account
+* If granting namespace-specific access, the following:
+  * For each namespace, the namespace (if it does not exist)
+  * For each target namespace, an admin role
+  * For each target namespace, a rolebinding attaching the admin role to the service account
+* Create a minified kubeconfig containing only the service account
+* Add the account to Spinnaker

-## Setting up the Service Account
+## Setting up the Kubernetes Service Account

-We're going to create the following:
+In this section, you create the following:

 * A namespace to create the service account in
 * A service account in that namespace